heatcrypto/heat-ui/README.md

 Heat-ui uses Electron from Github to provide users with an installable desktop application.
 Electron and therefor heat-ui works on all modern operating systems.
 (Fun fact, Visual Studio Code is also built on Electron).

 To build the actual desktop releases we use https://github.com/electron-userland/electron-packager.
+Note that you need Node.js > 4.0 to use electron-packager.